FLAK-ZOSO/SwapDog/README.md

   - `percentage`: The percentage of RAM usage that triggers the swap device to be enabled.
   - `swap`: The path to the swap device (e.g., `/dev/sda1` or `/swapfile`).
 - `period`: The time in seconds between checks of the RAM usage.
 Default is `1.0` seconds if not specified.
+- `disable_swaps`: A boolean flag that indicates whether to disable swaps when RAM usage is below the threshold.
+Default is `false`.
+- `hysteresis`: A float value that defines the hysteresis for disabling swaps.
+This is the percentage below the threshold at which swaps will be disabled.
+Default is `10.0` if not specified.

 ### How to configure